opeltre/domorphic/README.md

 # virtual view

 [examples](http://mathchat.fr:8083/vv)

-Like this code, examples are inspired from the [elm](http://elm-lang.org) language.
+Just like this code, examples are inspired from the [elm](http://elm-lang.org) language.

 ## plain js dynamic templating